erikryan-s/morse-translator-project/README.md

     - Your functions should be pure
     - Write 3-4 test per function

-## Lifecycle & Implementation details
+## Lifecycle and Implementation details

 ### Tech Used